podondra/active-domain-adaptation/README.md

 ### Classification from SVHN to MNIST

 - TODO: Describe the variant of LeNet.
+- TODO Should I do data preparation, e.g. stadardisation or normalisation?

 SVHN dataset is available online, at http://ufldl.stanford.edu/housenumbers/.